-7.5.1.1 Using the Web UI or Certus Manager Software
+7.5.1.1 2D Magnetic Calibration Using the Web UI or Certus Manager Software

 - 1. The unit should be powered on while the vehicle is in a level orientation and kept stationary.
 It is recommended this be done in an outdoor area away from metal or obstructions. - 2.
 After power on wait 5 minutes for the temperature and filter to stabilise. - 3.
-Open the web UI or Certus Manager and connect to the device.
-Ensure that the device has a GNSS fix before proceeding. - 4.
+Open the web UI or Certus Manager and connect to the device. - 4.
 In the Tools menu, open Magnetic Calibration.
 Click the 2D Calibration button. - 5.
 Whilst keeping as level as possible, rotate the vehicle in either direction through one and a quarter full rotations.
-In a car or boat his can be achieved by driving in one and a quarter circles. - 6.
-Check the status in the Magnetic Calibration window to ensure that the calibration completed successfully.
+In a car or boat his can be achieved by driving in one and a quarter circles.

+6. Check the status in the Magnetic Calibration window to ensure that the calibration completed successfully.
 If not successful, click Cancel, wait 2 minutes and repeat from step 4.

-Note: Do not press the Save button in the lower half of the page, this will over write the new calibration values.
+Note: Do not press the Save button in the lower half of the page, this will overwrite the new calibration values.
 The auto-generated calibration values are automatically saved internally by Certus.